165 Kilograms To Pounds

 • Q: Can I use online converters for this conversion?

 • A: Yes, numerous online converters are available to perform this conversion quickly and easily.
-However, understanding the underlying principles is crucial to avoid potential errors and ensure accurate results.
+Still, understanding the underlying principles is crucial to avoid potential errors and ensure accurate results.
 Always double-check your results, especially in critical applications.

 • Q: Why are there different units for weight?